ocaml-gospel/gospel/docs/docs/walkthroughs/fibonacci.md

 If it holds in the prestate, then it also holds in the poststate because nothing here is mutable.

-This contract is much easier to write, and more importantly, it's much more rational and easier to read.
+This contract is much easier to write, and more importantly, it's much easier to read and to reason about.
 We cheated a bit though: `fib` does not take this `i` argument, so modifying it for the sole purpose of specification seems quite intrusive.